BranchMetrics/web-branch-deep-linking-attribution/docs/web/3_branch_web.md

 );
 ```

-___

-# Referral system rewarding functionality
-In a standard referral system, you have 2 parties: the original user and the invitee.
-Our system is flexible enough to handle rewards for all users for any actions.
-Here are a couple example scenarios:
-1. Reward the original user for taking action (eg. inviting, purchasing, etc)
-2. Reward the invitee for installing the app from the original user's referral link
-3. Reward the original user when the invitee takes action (eg. give the original user credit when their the invitee buys something)

-These reward definitions are created on the dashboard, under the 'Reward Rules' section in the 'Referrals' tab on the dashboard.

-Warning: For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
-This can allow users to cheat the system.

-## Retrieve referrals list

-### deepviewCta(Perform)
+### Branch.deepviewCta

-**Parameters**

-**Perform**: `function`, the branch deepview CTA (call to action) on mobile.
+Perform the branch deepview CTA (call to action) on mobile.
 Namely, depends on how
 *branch.deepview* is set up, the mobile users are redirected accordingly.
 If the deepview is
 configured with the option *`open_app`* being true, an immediate attempt is made as soon as
 deepview finishes, and thus the CTA is to visit the platform-appropriate app stores; if on the